SURGEON PROFILES & QUALIFICATIONS

 Cataract & Corneal Surgery

 Dr. Mark Whiting is an ophthalmologist specialising in the medical and surgical treatment of diseases of the front of the eye including: corneal transplant, cataract and pterygium surgery, keratoconus and ocular surface disease.
-He also practices general ophthalmology treating glaucoma, macular degeneration and diabetic eye disease.

 He graduated from Melbourne University in 1993 and was an intern at Geelong Hospital.